UpToEleven1102/KDTree_C_DataMining/README.md

 - uses the biPartition function to split each cluster into 2 subclusters until the number of clusters has reached k^2 clusters.

+## kdTreeSearch.c Documentation

+- kdTreeSearch take in inputs of a KdTree (dimension, number of cluster, data, clusters' information ....) and a query data point
+- outputs are an integer indicating number of data points that are checked being return out of the function and a pointer of doubles that points to the closest data point
+- kdTreeSearch function calculates distances from the query data point to each cluster
+- kdTreeSearch function exhausted searches the closest cluster to find the data point in the cluster that closest to the query point
+- function checks the distance from query to all clusters  to verify no cluster is closer than the data point found
+- If there is cluster that closer to data point than the data point found than the kdTreeSearch function do exhausted search within the cluster again until there is no cluster that is closer to the query than the data point found

 ## utilities.c Documentation